Get Stuff We Love

 On that note, if you're going to apply lip balm, don't just go for it in the daytime; apply it before bed, too.
 "Look for ingredients like shea butter, glycerin or natural oils," advised Fishman.
 Speaking of natural oils, "I often recommend that my clients try coconut oil," said Wu.
 "You can also opt for a sweet almond oil."

-Do put the balm on the outside of your lip line.
+7) Put balm outside of your lip line

 Sure, it's tempting, because your saliva will immediately moisten your lips.
 But as soon as it dries, according to Wu, "things get even worse.
 It'll dry them out even more."
 The instant gratification just isn't worth it.
 And as Fishman reminded us, "Your saliva was meant to digest food.
 That's why it's so drying to the lips."

-Don't use long-wear lipstick.
-For that matter, steer clear of all "sticks."
+9) Use long-wear lipstick.
+If you can, steer clear of all "sticks"

 Picking at them can trigger a cold sore or lead to bleeding.
 And all of that's not just unsightly, it can be unhealthy, too, leading to serious infections.

-Stay clear of mint gum or balms with mint, menthol or cinnamon.
+11) Chew mint gum or use balms with mint, menthol or cinnamon

 Yes, gum ... and balms that share its common flavors.
 Cinnamon in particular is known to irritate lips.
 "While that cooling feeling may seem like a good thing, these ingredients are often just initially masking what may become worse problems," said Fishman.